 In Power Query, when we connect to a local file, it’s reasonably obvious how we do that; it’s built directly into the UI.
 We just need to navigate to the location… Bam.
 Done!
-However, what if we want Power Query to connect to a file on SharePoint or OneDrive?
+However, what if we want Power Query to get data from OneDrive or SharePoint?
 How do we do that?
 It’s not obvious.
 Actually, sometimes what seems like the answer can lead us down the wrong “file” path (oh, sorry, that was a terrible Dad joke).

 As more companies use online storage locations such as OneDrive and SharePoint, the more relevant the data connectors to these sources become.